Japan's Abe tells cabinet to compile stimulus package to support economy

 "I've received an instruction from the prime minister to compile a new economic package to guard against the chance overseas risks may hurt Japan's economy," Nishimura said.

-Abe had told a top economic council on Thursday that the government will consider what policy measures it can take to prevent intensifying global risks from derailing the export-reliant economic recovery.
+Abe had told a top economic council on Thursday that the government will consider what policy measures it can take to prevent global risks from derailing the economy.

 Japan's economic growth likely slowed to an annualised 0.8% in July-September from 1.3% in the second quarter, a Reuters poll showed this week.
 The data will be reported on Nov.
 14.